kokkos/kokkos-comm/docs/api/core.rst

     Wrapper for ``MPI_Send``, ``MPI_Rsend`` and ``MPI_Ssend``.

-    :param space: The execution space to operate in
+    :param space: A Kokkos execution space instance to order the communication in and execute any required operations.
     :param sv: The data to send
     :param dest: the destination rank
     :param tag: the MPI tag
     :param comm: the MPI communicator
     :tparam SendMode: A CommMode_ to use.
 If unspecified, defaults to a synchronous ``MPI_Ssend`` if ``KOKKOSCOMM_FORCE_SYNCHRONOUS_MODE`` is defined, otherwise defaults to a standard ``MPI_Send``.
-    :tparam SendView: A Kokkos::View to send
+    :tparam SendView: Type of the provided Kokkos::View
-    :tparam ExecSpace: A Kokkos execution space to operate in
+    :tparam ExecSpace: Type of the provided Kokkos execution space instance

 .. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView RecvView> \
                   void KokkosComm::recv(const ExecSpace &space, RecvView &rv, int src, int tag, MPI_Comm comm)

-    MPI_Recv wrapper
+    Wrapper for ``MPI_Recv``.

-    :param space: The execution space to operate in
+    :param space: A Kokkos execution space instance to order the communication in and execute any required operations.
-    :param srv: The data to recv
+    :param rv: The data to recv
     :param src: the source rank
     :param tag: the MPI tag
     :param comm: the MPI communicator
-    :tparam Recv: A Kokkos::View to send
+    :tparam RecvView: Type of the provided Kokkos::View
+    :tparam ExecSpace: Type of the provided Kokkos execution space instance

+.. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView RecvView> \
+                  Req KokkosComm::irecv(const ExecSpace &space, RecvView &rv, int src, int tag, MPI_Comm comm)

+    Wrapper for ``MPI_Irecv``.
+If ``rv`` is a managed view, the view will not be destroyed until the communication is complete.

-    :tparam ExecSpace: A Kokkos execution space to operate in
+    :param space: A Kokkos execution space instance to order the communication in and execute any required operations.
+    :param rv: The data to recv
+    :param src: the source rank
+    :param tag: the MPI tag
+    :param comm: the MPI communicator
+    :tparam RecvView: Type of the provided Kokkos::View
+    :tparam ExecSpace: Type of the provided Kokkos execution space instance

 Collective
 ----------